 - These are free form fritters and each apple fritter takes on its own shape.
 When dropping the batter into the oil, let the batter sort of stretch as it falls into the oil to spread out a bit.
 This is one of the few recipes that I don't use an ice cream scoop for.

-- The glaze easily doubles so over make if you'd like to dunk the fritters twice.
+- The sweet powdered sugar glaze easily doubles so feel free to over make if you'd like to dunk the fritters twice.

 There's no shortage of ways to use apples in savory and sweet ways year-round.
 More recipes featuring apples that you may also like to try:

 - Caramel Apple Ice Cream from Eating on a Dime